sendahug/send-hug-frontend/CONTRIBUTING.md

 - `docs:` - For any updates to the dodcumentation.

 Note that there's also a `deps:` prefix, but it's reserved to Dependabot's pull requests.

-## Changelog

-Changes in the changelog are divided into six groups in the following order:

-- **Features**
-- **Changes**
-- **Fixes**
-- **Breaking Changes**
-- **Chores**
-- **Documentation**

-Apart from **Breaking Changes**, all of these correspond to pull request titles.
-Breaking changes are defined separately, as anything that present a change that could be breaking for users.
-Changes with the same type should be grouped under the same title.
-For the pull request stage, all changes should be placed beneath the relevant title under the `Unreleased` heading (without a date); once they're released, a date and a version number will be added to the Changelog (thus clearing the `Unreleased` section).

 ## Anything Else